Jack Dreyer | Wednesday 1st November 2023 9:00am

-Have you ever had an alert appear on your vehicleís dashboard that tells you when your tyre pressure is low?
-If youíve experienced this, then your vehicle will be fitted with a tyre pressure monitoring system (TPMS).
-These systems are very useful and can be found in all vehicles that have a manufacturing date of 2014 and later.
+Have you ever had an alert appear on your vehicleís dashboard that tells you that your tyre pressure is low?
+If youíve experienced this, then your vehicle will be fitted with TPMS.
+These systems are very useful and can be found in all vehicles that have been manufactured since 2014.

 How do car tyre pressure sensors work?